Fredi Giesler, Chairperson

-General survey course with an introduction to history, knowledge, values and skills of the profession.
-Designed for social work majors, people working in related fields and students undecided about a major.
+General survey course with an introduction to history, knowledge, values, and skills of the profession.
+Designed for social work majors, people working in related fields, and students undecided about a major.
 Informed sensitivity to all aspects of human diversity is emphasized, along with the importance of social work's responsibility to act as advocates on behalf of those who suffer discrimination, devaluing and oppression.
 Prerequisite: Declared Social Work Major OR consent of department.

 Social Work 220 3 (crs.)